 “Class of Resource” means the type of generating unit associated with a Designated System as specified in Schedule A or Schedule B to the Product Order that is applicable to such Designated System; namely either a Distributed Renewable Energy Generation Device or a Community Renewable Energy Generation Project.

-“Collateral Requirement” means, (i) with respect to a Designated System that is not a Distributed Renewable Energy Generation Device for which Energy Sovereignty is applicable and is not Energized, an amount equal to five percent (5%) of the multiplicative product of (a) the Proposed Price and (b) the Designated System Expected Maximum REC Quantity; (ii) with respect to a Designated System that is a Distributed Renewable Energy Generation Device for which Energy Sovereignty is applicable as indicated in Schedule A to the Product Order and is not Energized, an amount equal to five percent (5%) of the multiplicative product of (a) the sum of the Proposed Price and the Price Adder of $10 per REC and (b) the Designated System Expected Maximum REC Quantity; and means, (iii) with respect to a Designated System that is Energized but that has not Delivered at least one (1) REC, an amount equal to five percent (5%) of the multiplicative product of (a) the Contract Price and (b) the Designated System Contract Maximum REC Quantity; and means, (iv) with respect to a Designated System that is Energized and the Delivery of at least one (1) REC has occurred, an amount equal to five percent (5%) of the multiplicative product of (a) the Contract Price, (b) the Designated System Contract Maximum REC Quantity and (c) the result obtained by dividing the number of Delivery Years remaining in the Delivery Term by the number of Delivery Years in the Delivery Term.
+“Collateral Requirement” means, (i) with respect to a Designated System that is not a Distributed Renewable Energy Generation Device for which Energy Sovereignty is applicable and is not Energized, an amount equal to five percent (5%) of the multiplicative product of (a) the Proposed Price (less Stranded Customer REC Adder, if applicable) and (b) the Designated System Expected Maximum REC Quantity; (ii) with respect to a Designated System that is a Distributed Renewable Energy Generation Device for which Energy Sovereignty is applicable as indicated in Schedule A to the Product Order and is not Energized, an amount equal to five percent (5%) of the multiplicative product of (a) the sum of the Proposed Price (less Stranded Customer REC Adder, if applicable) and the ES Price Adder of $10 per REC and (b) the Designated System Expected Maximum REC Quantity; and means, (iii) with respect to a Designated System that is Energized but that has not Delivered at least one (1) REC, an amount equal to five percent (5%) of the multiplicative product of (a) the Contract Price (less Stranded Customer REC Adder, if applicable) and (b) the Designated System Contract Maximum REC Quantity; and means, (iv) with respect to a Designated System that is Energized and the Delivery of at least one (1) REC has occurred, an amount equal to five percent (5%) of the multiplicative product of (a) the Contract Price (less Stranded Customer REC Adder, if applicable), (b) the Designated System Contract Maximum REC Quantity and (c) the result obtained by dividing the number of Delivery Years remaining in the Delivery Term by the number of Delivery Years in the Delivery Term.
 Further, notwithstanding the foregoing, the Collateral Requirement for a Designated System shall be reduced to zero (i) if the Designated System is removed from this Agreement and Seller has paid Buyer for outstanding amounts, if any, including amounts that may be associated with the removal of such Designated System or (ii) upon the conclusion of the annual review process pursuant to Section 4.2(c) following the final Delivery Year that falls (fully or partially) within the Designated System’s Delivery Term if the Designated System is a Distributed Renewable Energy Generation Device or (iii) upon the conclusion of the annual review process pursuant to Section 4.2(c) following the tenth (10th) Delivery Year that falls (fully or partially) within the Designated System’s Delivery Term if the Designated System is a Community Renewable Energy Generation Project.

 “Community Renewable Energy Generation Project” means a generating unit that (a) is powered by photovoltaic cells and panels; (b) is interconnected at the distribution system level in Illinois of Ameren Illinois Company, Commonwealth Edison Company, MidAmerican Energy Company, Mt.
 Carmel Public Utility Co., or a “public utility” as defined in Section 3-105 of the Illinois Public Utilities Act, or a “municipal utility” as defined in Section 1-10 of the IPA Act, or a “rural electric cooperative” as defined in Section 3-119 of the Illinois Public Utilities Act; (c) credits the value of electricity generated by the facility to the Subscribers of the facility; and (d) is limited in Actual Nameplate Capacity to no more than five thousand (5,000) kW.